masumrana1/gitdemo/README.md

 # gitdemo
-A test repositery to learn git and git-hub
+A test repositery to learn git and git-hub.